paramm-team/pybamm-param/README.md

 If you'd like to help us develop pybamm-param by adding new methods, writing documentation, or fixing embarrassing bugs, please have a look at these [guidelines](https://github.com/paramm-team/pybamm-param/blob/main/CONTRIBUTING.md) first.

+## Notes

+### requirements.txt

+This is not intended for modification or use installing dependencies, it is a result of a git runner to ensure full package information is included on all pushes.
+Strict requirements are found in pyproject.toml

+### coverage.xml

+This is produced during a git run and not intended to be modified directly

 ## FAIRS

-We are working towards conformity with the FAIRS software standards for reseach software.
+We are working towards conformity with the FAIRS software standards for research software.
 The following items should help detail contributions to and ways to work with this software:

 ### Codemeta

 https://github.com/paramm-team/pybamm-param/blob/develop/codemeta.json

 ### Contributors

 #### Active

 Ferran Brosa Planella, [github.com/brosaplanella](https://github.com/brosaplanella) Philip John Grylls, [github.com/pipgrylls](https://github.com/pipgrylls)

 #### Inactive or past

 Muhammed Nedim Sogut, [github.com/muhammedsogut](https://github.com/muhammedsogut) Alexandru Pascu, [github.com/AlexandruPascu](https://github.com/AlexandruPascu)

+### Other Information
+domain:
+funder:
+programming language: Python
+keywords: battery modelling, optimization, date created: